-- (2) the facts established by pleadings or by stipulations or admissions of counsel; - (3) contested issues of fact; - (4) any jurisdictional questions; - (5) any questions raised by pending motions; - (6) issues of law, including evidentiary questions, together with supporting authority;
+- (2) the facts established by pleadings or by stipulations or admissions of counsel; - (3) contested issues of fact: - (4) any jurisdictional questions; - (5) any questions raised by pending motions; - (6) issues of law, including evidentiary questions, together with supporting authority; - (7) any requested amendments to the pleadings;

-- (7) any requested amendments to the pleadings; - (8) any additional matters to aid in the disposition of the action; - (9) the probable length of the trial; - (10) the names of witnesses to be called (expert and others); and - (11) the proposed exhibits. - (e) Motions to continue.
+- (8) any additional matters to aid in the disposition of the action; - (9) the probable length of the trial; - (10) the names of witnesses to be called (expert and others); and - (11) the proposed exhibits. - (e) Motions to continue.
 Motions to continue discovery and pretrial conferences will not be entertained unless the date and time of the pretrial conference is set out in the motion as well as a statement of how many other requests, if any, for continuances have been sought and granted. - (f) Conduct of conference.
-The agenda of the final pretrial conference, when possible and appropriate, shall include: - (1) a final and binding definition of the issues to be tried; - (2) the disclosure of expected and potential witnesses and the substance of their testimony; - (3) the exchange of all proposed exhibits; - (4) a pretrial ruling on objections to evidence; - (5) the elimination of unnecessary or redundant proof, including the limitation of expert witnesses; - (6) a consideration of the bifurcation of the issues to be tried; - (7) the establishment of time limits and any other restrictions on the trial; - (8) a consideration of methods for expediting jury selection; - (9) a consideration of means for enhancing jury comprehension and simplifying and expediting the trial; - (10) a consideration of the feasibility of presenting direct testimony by written statement; - (11) the exploration of possible agreement among the parties on various issues and encouragement of a stipulation from the parties, when that will serve the ends of justice, including:
+The agenda of the final pretrial conference, when possible and appropriate, shall include: - (1) a final and binding definition of the issues to be tried; - (2) the disclosure of expected and potential witnesses and the substance of their testimony; - (3) the exchange of all proposed exhibits; - (4) a pretrial ruling on objections to evidence; - (5) the elimination of unnecessary or redundant proof, including the limitation of expert witnesses; - (6) a consideration of the bifurcation of the issues to be tried; - (7) the establishment of time limits and any other restrictions on the trial; - (8) a consideration of methods for expediting jury selection; - (9) a consideration of means for enhancing jury comprehension and simplifying and expediting the trial; - (10) a consideration of the feasibility of presenting direct testimony by written statement: - (11) the exploration of possible agreement among the parties on various issues and encouragement of a stipulation from the parties, when that will serve the ends of justice, including: - (A) that direct testimony of some or all witnesses will be taken in narrative or affidavit form, with right of cross-examination reserved, rather than "orally in open court" as is the right of each party under Federal Rule of Civil Procedure 43(a):

-- (A) that direct testimony of some or all witnesses will be taken in narrative or affidavit form, with right of cross-examination reserved, rather than "orally in open court" as is the right of each party under Federal Rule of Civil Procedure 43(a); - (B) that evidence in affidavit form will be read to the jury by the witnesses, or by counsel or another reader with court approval; and - (C) that time limits shorter than those set forth in Rule 5.03 be used for trial; and - (12) a consideration of any other means to facilitate and expedite trial. - (g) Trial Brief.
+- (B) that evidence in affidavit form will be read to the jury by the witnesses, or by counsel or another reader with court approval; and - (C) that time limits shorter than those set forth in Rule 5.03 be used for trial: and - (12) a consideration of any other means to facilitate and expedite trial. - (g) Trial Brief.
 A trial brief, including requests for rulings or instructions, shall be filed by each party five (5) calendar days prior to the commencement of trial.
-Each party may supplement these requests at the trial if the evidence develops otherwise than as anticipated. - (h) Sanctions.
-Failure to comply with any of the directions set forth may result in dismissal, default, or the imposition of other sanctions consistent with the provisions of Federal Rule of Civil Procedure 16(f) deemed appropriate by the judicial officer.
+Each party may supplement these requests at the trial if the evidence develops otherwise than as anticipated.